Alternatives to organ donation

 One thing is certain: Given that more than 9,500 people are currently awaiting organ transplants in Germany with far too few donor organs available, new ideas for methods that replace organ donation after brain death are needed in the long term.
 These might, for example, include 3D printed organs or even better strategies to prevent organ failure in the first place.

-Whereas 961 organ donors were still available in 2013, only 695 are currently available in 2019 according to the German Organ Transplantation Foundation (DSO).
+Whereas 961 organ donors were still available in 2013, only 695 were available in 2019 according to the German Organ Transplantation Foundation (DSO).
 The trend is downward, and even individual years with a slight increase cannot change that.
-In the coming year, the Bundestag is set to debate new organ donation rules in the event of death.
+Today, the Bundestag is set to debate new organ donation rules in the event of death.

 Experts define organ care as measures that prevent or alleviate cardiovascular, liver or kidney disease, which can lead to serious organ damage, for example.
 Its usefulness is evident in the field of lung transplantation, for instance.
 “Lung transplants are certainly the most challenging, and the expected survival time of patients is often still quite short, perhaps three to five years even after transplantation,” said pulmonary biologist Ali Önder Yildirim, who heads up a research group at Helmholtz Zentrum München that deals with inflammatory processes in lung disease.
 He also stressed the need for greater preventive care.
 And this is not so difficult when it comes to lung disease.
 “We have to invest more money in anti-smoking campaigns.
 It’s true that fewer middle-aged people smoke, but too many young people are still taking up smoking,” said Yildirim.